Bread of Life Ministries International: Multimedia and online church

 In the 1990s, BOL sermons were broadcast on 702 DZAS-AM radio, but this has since been discontinued.
 In BOL USA, live streams and video archives of sermons were shown on its website.

 Controversy

 On October 18, 2004, BOL released a paid advertisement in the Philippine Daily Inquirer entitled “Misplaced Priorities Can Mislead the Nation” as part of the Kingdom Of A Higher World series, written by then-BOL Pastor Bong Saquing.
 The article featured an eleven-year-old girl, Faye San Juan, who claimed to win in an “Intercontinental Science Quiz Net” in Australia.
-The story tells that Faye topped the contest with the support of the Japanese embassy and was not accompanied by the Philippine government.
-After further scrutiny in the media, BOL began an investigation about the backgrounds of the girl and the mother, and found the whole story a hoax created by Faye's mother who is mentally ill.
+After further scrutiny in the media, BOL began an investigation and found the story to be a hoax.
 BOL and Associate Pastor Jesmael M. Montaña (head of the Kingdom of a Higher World write-ups) issued a public apology to the media and cancelled the column.